This report features no plot details.

 The old adage of sci-fi sequels is to go bigger, and louder.
 This is, all too often, their undoing.
 In this case especially, it instinctively feels like the worst possible path to tread.
 Blade Runner 2049 gives grace to the attitude.
 It may be bigger, and it’s surely louder, but so too are the themes.
 For every wide shot of pupil-dilating majesty, there’s a concept that highlights the finest of its genre’s inquisitive nature.
 I instantly wanted to watch it again, needing to tie up the loose threads of a heady virgin-screening.
 These elusive narrative fronds are the same in their intrigue as the questions left open by Blade Runner.
 It presents a film that I’m able to explore and dissect; a factor that assures this return’s status as worthwhile, more so than any fetching vista.

 With both artful awe and labyrinthine contemplation rendered with elegance, Blade Runner 2049 makes for an appropriate and veracious restoration.
 Each character, all richly at home in the setting, brings something new to the mythology.
 Other franchises have degraded irretrievably into overly explanatory appendices, such as in the Alien series.
-Such deviations can effect the purity of once outstanding works.
+Such deviations can affect the purity of once outstanding works.
 Now, we’re so concerned with where the Xenomorph comes from that we’ve forgotten why it was so terrifying in the first place.
 Luckily, this film ignores pointless dives into the mysteries of Blade Runner in favour of establishing its own merits.
 Through this, it’s found a way to grow without bursting the seed that birthed it.

 Admittedly, it’s in its narrative where some feel disappointed.
 Sources have come out accusing the story of a handful of plot-holes.
 On this point, a second watch is undoubtedly necessary.
 Yet, in my experience, answers seem saliently hidden in the folds of the whole (and one’s own mind).
 Some reported “mistakes” are actually, annoyingly, the vastly published barks of people who appear to have missed some defining scenes.
 What remains is delightfully subtle; teasing closure for the sufficiently seduced.
 Its fractal script, entrancing design and accomplished performances reward the attentive with clues.
 This puts us in the shoes of the titular blade runners from both editions, leaving a portion of the detective work in the hands of the audience.